 We are driven by upholding these principles and fighting against oppression and injustice.
 Our reputation for taking on the toughest of adversaries is matched by our track record of success in securing compensation, apologies, admissions of wrongdoing, and policy changes to protect you and others from similar breaches of your rights in future.

-To see if we can help you, please contact us on our free telephone number 0800 437 0080, or contact us via our website.
+To see if we can help you, please contact us on 0808 231 6369, or request a call back online.
 All communications will be treated in confidence, even where you do not become our client.
-If we can take on your case, we will give you full details about costs, including advising you about the availability of legal aid and Conditional Fee or “no win, no fee” agreements.
+If we can take on your case, we will give you full details about costs, including advising you about the availability of legal aid and Conditional Fee Agreement also known as “no win, no fee” agreements.

 If you might want us to investigate a claim for you, it is important that you do not delay and you contact us as soon as possible.
 The law requires that cases are started at court within specific timescales.
 For most civil claims for compensation for a breach of human rights, the claim must be issued at court within 1 year, but to make sure evidence is collected and the case is properly prepared, the sooner you contact us, the better.
 However, if you think you might be out of time, don’t let this stop you from calling us – we will advise you if this is a problem, and if we can take your case on, we will fight to get your claim heard however long ago it was.